Do you want to know how to get rid of hip dips?

 The next exercise is the curtsy lunge.
 This exercise adds a twist to the normal lunge by making you cross your leg behind your body.

-This angle will help target the glute muscles more, as well as your inner thighs.
+This angle will help target the gluteus medius muscles (aka the upper glute) more, as well as your inner thighs.

 Here’s how to do it:

 - Stand with your feet together and hands by your waist or up to your chest.
 (To make it even more challenging, you can hold a dumbbell up by your chest).